symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/configuration.rst

 Send the ``Expect: 100-continue`` header on larger PUT and POST requests.
 Disabled by default to avoid issues with proxies and load balancers.

+``jackalope.jackrabbit_version``
+""""""""""""""""""""""""""""

+**type**: ``string``, **default**: ``null``

+.. versionadded:: 1.4.2

+    This configuration has been added in jackalope-jackrabbit version 1.4.2.

+Set the version of the Jackrabbit server to allow the client to offer better functionality if possible.
+For example, full UTF8 support including emojis in node and property names is possible when the Jackrabbit version is 2.18.0 or better.

 PHPCR Session with Jackalope Doctrine DBAL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~